Privacy Policy

 Privacy Protections

-- Facts are linked to your account so they are personal data — but they are never sold, never shared outside the sub-processors needed to generate your advice, and always under your direct control
+- Documents and facts are linked to your account so they are personal data — but they are never sold, never shared outside the sub-processors needed to generate your advice, and always under your direct control.

-- All data is deleted when you delete your account
+- All Farm Notebook data is deleted when you delete your account.

 Anonymous Farming Intelligence (Opt-In)